MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/icon-tint-color-behavior.md

 ---
 title: IconTintColorBehavior - .NET MAUI Community Toolkit
 author: vhugogarcia
-description: "The IconTintColorBehavior is a behavior allows you to tint an image." ms.date: 06/27/2022
+description: "The IconTintColorBehavior is a behavior that allows you to tint an image." ms.date: 06/27/2022
 ---

 # IconTintColorBehavior

-The `IconTintColorBehavior` is a `behavior` allows you to tint an image.
+The `IconTintColorBehavior` is a `behavior` that allows you to tint an image.

 ## Syntax